August 2, 2018

 • Obesity or trouble losing weight

 If you have any of the above symptoms, then you need to consult a dermatologist immediately.
 Do not consider acne just a blemish.
-It could be an indication to something serious.
+It could be an indication of something serious.

 July 19, 2018